ECCC-ASTD-MRD/midas-benchmarks/README.md

 ./download_dbase.sh ${MIDAS_ARCHIVE}
 ```

+There will be an automatic check of `md5sum`s for each downloaded
+file.
+Since this step can be quite long, you can skip that step by
+setting the environment variable `DOWNLOAD_DBASE_CHECK_MD5SUM` to
+`no`.

 ## Choice of CPU decomposition

 This will give you the possible CPU decomposition for the MIDAS LetKF global 10km configuration: